endatabas/endb/clients/python/README.md

-# Endatabas Client and Console
+# Endatabas Console and Python Client

-The official Python client library and console for [Endatabas](https://www.endatabas.com).
+The official console and Python client library for [Endatabas](https://www.endatabas.com).

 ## Installation